-Slovak Paradise is a mountain national park situated in East Slovakia.
+Slovak Paradise is a National Park situated in East Slovakia.
+You can check its location here .
 This mountain range isn't very high – the highest peak there is Ondrejisko - 1270 metres.

 The most difficult part for me was going on slippery wooden logs.
 It was very tricky not to slip into the stream which was flowing briskly just right under our feet.

-After about 2 hours we got to Kláštorisko - the only mountain hut available in Slovak Paradise.
+After about 2 hours we got to Kláštorisko mountain hut - the only one available in Slovak Paradise.
 The place got its name from nearby ruins of Cartesian monastery which was built at the end of XIII century (!).

 The place's great – I was very impressed by the view of ruins surrounded by beautiful forest.
 There's also a big nice plain on which you can lay and contemplate the nature And the fried cheese with chips served in Kláštorisko restaurant is a must!

-We were so delighted with Slovak Paradise that we decided to go along blue trail Prielom Hornádu - for me it's the best hiking trail in Slovak Paradise.
+We were so delighted with Slovak Paradise that we decided to hike on blue trail Prielom Hornádu - for me it's the best hiking trail in Slovak Paradise.